bobchen48/Writeups/Azure Administer Associate (AZ-104)/README.md

 4. [Microsoft Learn YouTube Playlist for AZ-104 by Bob Tichelman](https://www.youtube.com/playlist?list=PLahhVEj9XNTcj4dwEwRHozO3xcxI_UHYG): Official Microsoft Learn Playlist for AZ-104.
 I watched this after failing my first attempt.
 The course was very well presented that I wish I incorporated it into my study schedule prior to my first attempt.
 It is pretty decent all around.

-5. Boson AZ-104 ExSim: Boson's Exsim for AZ-104.
+5. Boson AZ-104 ExSim: Boson's ExSim for AZ-104.
 I pulled an impulsive buy on this.
 But I thought it was better to be safe than sorry with an additional resources.
 While I did not use it to its max capacity, I still believe it helped me critically think as the questions were making me question how much I knew about Azure at all.

 ## Summer Preparation (June and July) ##
 The first thing I did before watching any video was I copied over the Exam Objective to my Google Docs.
 This serve as a my notes that I add/edit/modify overtime as I learn new content.
 Hyperlinks and comments were heavily used to help build context around the information I was writing down